scottjodoin/compo-3040-a2/README.md

 ## Authors and Acknowledgements

-This resume and README was created by myself, Scott Jodoin in fulfillment of Assignment 2 from COMP 3040.
+This resume and README was created by Scott Jodoin in fulfilment of Assignment 2 from COMP 3040.
 The Jekyll theme [Slate](https://github.com/pages-themes/slate) used by this resume was created by [Ben Balter and the open source community](https://github.com/pages-themes/slate/graphs/contributors).
 My group members include: Kyle Calinisan, Raven Mico Carencia, Tahmidul Hasnain Zidaan, and Hao Qin.

 ## FAQ

 ### Why is Markdown better than a word processor?

-Markdown is simple and clean text content language designed for the web; it is all that it needs to be and nothing more.
+Markdown is a simple and clean text content language designed for the web; it is all that it needs to be and nothing more.
 Did I mention that it is free?
 Markdown's bare-bones syntax makes it easy for writers to write, collaborate, and use version control.
 In contrast, word processors filled with print-formatting tools distract from the hard work of writing and restrict authors to use proprietary software, file formats, and collaboration tools.

 ### Why is my resume not showing up?